 Inadequately secured cargo poses a significant hazard when it falls onto the roadway, leading to collisions or causing drivers to swerve unpredictably.
 The responsibility for securing loads properly lies squarely with the trucking operators and drivers.

-According to the FMCSA the key requirements a truck drivers must follow to secure a load include:
+According to the FMCSA the key requirements a truck drivers

 Use of Adequate Securement Systems that might include ties, straps, chains, bars and blocks, among others.
 These systems must be able to withstand a minimum amount of force in various directions (forward, rearward, sideways, and vertically) without failing.